Stay in Touch

 Dear Nichole,

-It’s been a few weeks since your letter arrived in my inbox, but I wouldn’t rest your marriage on whether or not he took the trip.
+It’s been a few weeks since your letter arrived in my inbox, but I wouldn’t rest your marriage on whether or not he took the trip or if those sexts are “just sexts”.
+(WTF!)
 You know enough, and none of it is good.

 1.)
 He’s goading you into the pick me dance, telling you he’s going to fuck other women.

 2.)
-That’s after you’ve discovered he’s messaging “people,” as in plural.
+That’s after you’ve discovered he’s sexting “people,” as in plural.
 As in many.
 As in this is a full-time hobby.

 Nichole, cats can do that.